tdincer/PPChallenge/README.md

 ## Optimization Code

-The optimization code is located in the $optimization$​​ folder.
+The optimization code is located in the *optimization*​ folder.
 To find the optimum battery charge/discharge strategy, go to optimization folder and run:

 ```
 python3 scheduler.py